k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 #### Exercise 1 - Enrichment functions

-As we have seen in the [Course User Story](/academy/Training_Level_1/01_Fabric_Introduction/1_3_course_user_story.md), at the start of this training, and as part of the company's marketing initiative, we need to ensure that all 5G/LTE contract lines will be in international format, so an new data roaming offer can be sent by text to the owners while they are abroad.
+As you saw in the [Course User Story](/academy/Training_Level_1/01_Fabric_Introduction/1_3_course_user_story.md), at the beginning of this training, and as part of the company's marketing initiative, you must ensure that all 5G/LTE contract lines are in international format, so an new data roaming offer can be sent by text to the owners while they are abroad.

 Let's focus for now on the CustomerLU in the course's project.